top of page

 In 1947, another distribution company with the Realart name was formed to distribute older films, as well as newer films and select new films, especially those of the Universal Pictures Corporation.

-Pages from the Realart Pictures Corporation. top and center above left, William Desmond Taylor, director, portrait and text..
+IMAGES: Pages from the Realart Pictures Corporation. top and center above left, William Desmond Taylor, director, portrait and text.
 Above left Mary Miles Minter, portrait and text, and Bebe Daniels, portrait and text.
 Several years after Taylor's passing, Minter retired from films, while Bebe Daniels went on to success in sound films, radio, and television.

 bottom of page